As PPC account managers, we’ve always had to do a lot of reporting to keep our stakeholders informed.

 So here’s what an example output from this script looks like:

-- This script puts AdWords data in a Google Sheet after converting different available values for segment into a column.
-This lets you view all data for an AdWords entitity like a keyword on one line of the sheet.
+This script puts ads data in a Google Sheet after converting different available values for segments into columns.
+This lets you view all data for an AdWords entity like a keyword on one line of the sheet.

-And with the time savings you can achieve by no longer having to manually pull AdWords data or paying for a tool to do this, you’ll have more resources to dedicate to the higher value work you bring to AdWords management.
+And with the time savings you can achieve by no longer having to manually move ads data, you’ll have more resources to dedicate to the higher value work you bring to PPC management.